 AP source: Mets, Hechavarria agree to minor league deal

 WEST PALM BEACH, Fla.
-(AP) — Veteran shortstop Adeiny Hechavarria and the New York Mets have agreed to a minor league contract with an invitation to spring training, according to a person familiar with the deal.
+(AP) — Shortstop Adeiny Hechavarria and the New York Mets have agreed to a minor league contract with an invitation to big league spring training.

-The person spoke to The Associated Press on condition of anonymity Sunday because the deal is pending a physical planned for Monday, when Hechavarria is expected to arrive at Mets camp in Port St. Lucie.

 Hechavarria is a light hitter known for his defense.
 He gives New York a legitimate, established shortstop who could be a backup to young starter Amed Rosario.
 Even with a crowded infield, that’s something the Mets were lacking as they opened spring training.